-Basic principles and concepts needed for the design of fluid power systems.
-Emphasis is placed on flight control hardware for aircraft and launch vehicle applications.

-Prerequisite(s): [(MMAE 416\ and MMAE 443\)] An asterisk (\) designates a course which may be taken concurrently.
-(3-0-3)
+Basic principles and concepts needed for the design and troubleshooting of fluid power systems.
+An emphasis is placed on flight control and simulation of hydraulic systems and is extended to mobile and industrial applications.
+Prerequisite(s): [(MMAE 313 and MMAE 443)] An asterisk () designates a course which may be taken concurrently.
+(2-3-3)